mikepeerawit/.dotfiles/README.md

 # .dotfiles

 This is my dotfiles, I primarily use MacOS as my main os and have collecting my configurations files.
 In the future I might try getting into learning Linux.
-For now, I have tried severals distro such as, ubuntu, popos, elementary os and linux mint.
-However, I am looking forward to lurk into the world of Arch linux and configure my os to my workflow.
+For now, I have tried severals distro such as, ubuntu, pop os, elementary os and linux mint.
+However, I am looking forward to lurk into the world of Arch linux and configure the system to my workflow.

 The main things here are: